adil192/BlackboardTheme/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/adil192/blackboardtheme/badge)](https://www.codefactor.io/repository/github/adil192/blackboardtheme)

+## 2024 Update

+I've now graduated and will lose access to most of the university websites soon.
+Therefore, there will be no further development of this project, but the existing feature set should continue to work long after now.

+TLDR: Please use, but there will be no new features coming.

 ## Install

 Note: If you previously installed this theme via the Stylus and Tampermonkey extensions, you should uninstall them first.